argoproj/argo-cd/docs/operator-manual/rbac.md

 ## RBAC Policy Structure

 The policy syntax is based on [Casbin](https://casbin.org/docs/overview).
-There are two different types of policy syntax: one for assiging permissions, and another one to assign users to internal roles.
+There are two different types of policy syntax: one for assigning permissions, and another one to assign users to internal roles.

 - **Group**: Allows to assign authenticated users/groups to internal roles.